 This technique does not literally require you to be as still and quiet as a rock.
 Instead, you can practice gray rocking by:

-• Not initiating conversations
+- Not initiating conversations

-• Revealing as little emotion as possible, regardless of provocation
+- Revealing as little emotion as possible, regardless of provocation

-• Limit responses to simple words such as “maybe” or “I don’t know”
+- Limiting responses to simple words such as “maybe” or “I don’t know”

-• Ignore or even agree with accusations
+- Ignoring or even agreeing with accusations

 Overall, when using gray rock techniques, you try not to show emotion or say anything interesting, particularly something personal.
 Your responses fail to fuel any drama, so the narcissistic or sociopathic personality will need to move on to someone else to get the reactions they seek.